Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

 # Laboration 1 - Using convolutional network for classification of the Fashion MNIST data set.

 Since I'm not an experienced programmer and Python is new to me, I took the oppurtunity to practice and made a GUI for developing convolutional networks.
 It is implemented in Tkinter.
-Since developing a flexible GUI, capable of every possible variation of data processing, network architectures and trainging schemes, is a large task, naturally this GUI will have it's limitations.
+Since developing a flexible GUI; capable of every possible variation of data processing, network architectures and training schemes; is an overwelming task, naturally this GUI will have it's limitations.

 In the GUI there are different tabs for each step in processing, building, training and evaluating networks:

-  1. Loading data and creating augmented data (for the MNIST data set there is also the possiblity of genereating synthetic data).
+  1. Loading data and creating augmented data (for the MNIST data set there is also the possiblity of generating synthetic data).
   2. Visualizing the data
   3. Building a network
   4. Training the network, with the option of performing transfer learning.